adematti/comet-emu/README.md

 ```

 Then you can follow the [Jupyter Notebook](https://gitlab.com/aegge/pt-emulator/-/tree/main/notebooks)
-for a small example in how to make predictions, compare with data and estimate
+for a small example on how to make predictions, compare with data and estimate
-the $`\chi^2`$ of you model.
+the $\chi^2$ of your model.

 ## Developer version